 Diabetic Retinopathy

 Diabetic retinopathy is a concern for people with diabetes, and results when high blood sugar damages the blood vessels in your retina.
-This condition causes the vessels to swell, leak, or become blocked; it can also prompt the formation of new, less-functional vessels.
+This eye disorder causes the vessels to swell, leak, or become blocked; it can also prompt the formation of new, less-functional vessels.

 If diabetic retinopathy goes unaddressed, it can lead to blindness.
 But studies have shown that keeping your blood sugar and blood pressure within recommended ranges can lower the risk of its progression.